Bosch vs. Kitchenaid Dishwashers: The Cleaning Crown

 Customer Satisfaction

 Bosch customers are very satisfied with ratings on the website ranging from 4.4 to 5 stars on different washers.
-Kitchenaid’s reviews range from 3.7 to 5 stars on their website.
+Kitchenaid’s reviews range from 3.7 to 5 stars on its website.
 It’s also important to consider that Bosch’s products have hundreds of reviews per washer, while reviews are as low as 11 per product on Kitchenaid’s website.

 In this round: Bosch customers review more frequently and are generally more satisfied.